daverosoff/mcgd/decks/12/Deck.Rmd

 The parameter $\lambda$ is the Lagrange multiplier.
 Without trying to interpret it too directly, observe that it evidently carries units: its dimension is the inverse of length, so $\lambda$ is measured in $\si{m^{-1}}$.

+## Clarification from class

+I got a little confused about the units when discussing $\lambda$.
+The coefficients in the LHS of the Lagrangian equations are all in units of dollars per square meter.
+Each of $x$, $y$, and $z$ is a length, so the unit of, e.g., $10y + 10z$ is dollars per meter.

+On the other hand, the unit of $xz$ is $\si{m^2}$.
+Hence, $\lambda$ must carry units of dollars per cubic meter.

+Observe that this is the same as we would expect were we to calculate the derivative of the cost function with respect to volume.
+This matter will be explored in a future module.

 ## One good technique

 Solving nonlinear equations is difficult and there are no general techniques.
 One technique particular to this situation is to solve each of the Lagrange equations for $\lambda$.
 We obtain